mehrvarz/tremote_plugin/README.md

 import "github.com/mehrvarz/tremote_plugin"
 ```

+This repository acts as an interface between the Linux service and your plugin.
 To see how this package can be used, take a look at the [TRemote Plugin rpi_gpio](https://github.com/mehrvarz/tremote_plugin_rpi_gpio) project.

 This repository provides access to several TRemote Host helper classes: